KieranBest/Final-Year-Project/Documentation.md

 - Display that a key has been pressed on the terminal - 1
 - Display graphical shapes - 1
 - Keyboard input manipulates shapes in some way - 2
-- Display key pressed - 1
+- Display what Key been Pressed - 1
 - Create keyboard - 1
 - Keyboard input shows what key has been pressed on graphical keyboard  - 2
 -  Display multiple keys pressed on keyboard - 3